danbev/learning-v8/README.md

 other, for example by changing the builtin objects provided.

 ### Template
-This is the super class of both ObjecTemplate and FunctionTemplate.
+This is the super class of both ObjectTemplate and FunctionTemplate.
 Remember that in JavaScript a function can have fields just like objects.

 ```c++